Loader

 Benefits of Digital Apps and Paper-based Activities

 Digital memory games let users adjust difficulty and get quick feedback.
-Several apps create individual-specific training programmes that match each person's needs.
+Several apps create individual-specific training programmes (an aspect of dementia treatment) that match each person's needs.
 Paper games like word searches and logic puzzles don't need tech skills and work anywhere.

 Physical games give a hands-on experience that digital ones fail to offer.